NJBow/CV/README.md

 #### Profile
 ---

-A hard-working, highly Analytical, friendly Junior Software Developer.
+A hard-working, highly analytical, friendly Junior Software Developer.
 Constantly looking to improve my knowledge and to provide immense value to the team whilst being approachable and ever jolly.

 Looking to expand my abilites in all that is; Javascript, Ruby, C# and any further languages, the more the better!
 Improve my coding practices in order to provide excellence.

 #### Attributes
 ---
-*Knowledge Hungry* :
+*Knowledge hungry* :

 My main driving force, a thirst for a pure understanding of all situations I face.